 For advice about hazards and the potential impacts of an emergency, contact us at firstname.lastname@example.org

 Kia Takatu is a te reo Māori resource for years 1 to 8, containing teaching material, templates and stories to teach children about emergencies.

 Te Hīkoi a Rūaumoko - Rūaumoko's Walk is a bi-lingual children’s book based on Kahungunu legends and dialect telling the story of what to do in an earthquake with a subsequent tsunami threat.
-It was developed by representatives from the Hawke's Bay offices of Civil Defence and Emergency Management, Ministry of Education and Te Puni Kōkiri, Ngāti Kahungunu Iwi Incorporated, Te Ūranga Waka at the Eastern Institute of Technology, and Kahungunu Kōhanga Reo Tari.
+It was developed by representatives from Hawke's Bay Civil Defence Emergency Management Group, Ministry of Education and Te Puni Kōkiri, Ngāti Kahungunu Iwi Incorporated, Te Ūranga Waka at the Eastern Institute of Technology, and Kahungunu Kōhanga Reo Tari.

 The book is supported by a one-page education providers' emergency planning template and a whānau activity sheet in Te reo Māori and English.